My Instagram friends decided my next I Heart column in the Santa Barbara Sentinel should be about the lack of friendliness in California.

 I’m not saying we need a round of finishing school, though I’d happily indulge because I’m old-school that way.

-I just loathe to believe that Santa Barbarans are too self-absorbed to connect with one another.
+I just loathe believing that Santa Barbarans are too self-absorbed to connect with one another.

 Though T-shirts and spiritual teachings remind us to be kind, what does it actually mean?
 Is it reserved for only work or family gatherings, holding back what you truly feel by biting your tongue?